discourse/discourse/README.md

 Ignoring Canonical URLs
 -----------------------

-Onebox prefers to use canonical URL's instead of the raw inputed URL when searching for Open Graph metadata.
-If your URL's canonical URL does not have opengraph metadata, use the `og:ignore_canonical` property to have Onebox ignore the canonical URL:
+Onebox prefers to use canonical URLs instead of the raw inputted URL when searching for Open Graph metadata.
+If your site's canonical URL does not have opengraph metadata, use the `og:ignore_canonical` property to have Onebox ignore the canonical URL.

 ```html
 <meta property="og:ignore_canonical" content="true" />
 ```